Skip to main content

 CHPS National Core Criteria, v3.0, Collaborative for High Performance Schools, 2019

-The Collaborative for High Performance Schools (CHPS) publishes criteria for the design of schools with the goals of maximizing the health, well-being, and performance of students, teachers, and staff; conserving resources; and practicing good environmental stewardship.
-The criteria support the CHPS Designed and the CHPS Verified certification programs.
-It is a points-based program like most other green building rating systems.
-CHPS National Core Criteria v3.0 is divided into seven impact categories with a total of 200 points available.
-Low-Emitting Materials are addressed in the Indoor Environmental Quality category.
-There are three prerequisite requirements affecting Paints & Coatings, Flooring Systems, and Composite Wood and six optional criteria that are awarded one point each for compliance.
-The CHPS Core Criteria prerequisites and award criteria are shown in the following table.
-The thresholds of compliance for the award credits are high and the reward of a single point per criteria within the framework of the standard is relatively low.
+Prior to integration with USGBC's Center for Green Schools, CHPS published criteria for the design of schools with the goals of maximizing the health, well-being, and performance of students, teachers, and staff; conserving resources; and practicing good environmental stewardship.
+This was a points-based program like most other green building rating systems.
+The CHPS National Core Criteria v3.0 (2019) supported the CHPS Designed and CHPS Verified certification programs.
+There were seven impact categories with a total of 200 points available.
+Low-Emitting Materials were addressed in the Indoor Environmental Quality category, with three prerequisite requirements affecting Paints & Coatings, Flooring Systems, and Composite Wood, plus six optional criteria awarded one point each for compliance.
+The thresholds of compliance for the award credits were high and the reward of a single point per criteria within the framework of the standard was relatively low.

 CHPS Core Criteria 2019 LEM Credit System